 The people that will support you fully will be your family.
 In fact, they are some of the people who’ll actually suggest that you try to overcome your addiction in the first place.
 The love and support that you get from your family is a great boost to your journey towards sobriety.

 One way to get your mind out of alcohol is to preoccupy it with other matters.
 Pick up new hobbies, start reading a book, even start a business.
+This means practicing self-care measures in recovery.
+It can be tempting to think that self-care is for other people—those who have the energy and time to devote to themselves.
+But in fact, self-care is essential for anyone who wants to stay healthy and productive, whether they’re dealing with addiction or not.
 By keeping your mind busy, you’ll be able to think less about alcohol, and more about yourself.
 You might even find a means to find new success in your life.